van001/lesscode-fp/README.md

 ```

 ### Functor ###
-Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of  [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to next level.
-Like, there is a Set theory, Graph theory and many more, Category theory is about the therory of theories.
+Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of  [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to the next level.
+Since many of the real-world problem is about Set, Ring or Group, it was but natural.

-Programming is not just about computation about also transforming (morphing) data from one form (category) to another.
-Sometimes, the transformation will preserve the structure, other times not.
+Many real-world problems are about working with Group / Set of data to produce another.

 In category theory, Functor is a structure preserving transformation from one categoty to another.
-For e.g : Transforming List of lowecase text to List of uppercase.
+For e.g : Transforming List of lowercase text to List of uppercase.
 Transforming List of Strings to List of Hash of Strings.

 Lesscode library provide 'lmap' function for the List functor.
-Using lmap you can transform one List to another. **lmap**, essentially lifts each item from the List and hand to the function, which trasforms it to something else, then puts back the result into List.
+Using lmap you can transform one List into another. **lmap**, essentially lifts each item from the List, hands it to the function for transformation, then puts it back into a new List.

 ```
 // Map over List to tranform into another List, while preserving the structure (Functor - borrowed from category theory). const lmap = func => lst => lst.map(func)

-// convert the List of strings to uppercase const str = ['neelesh' , 'vaikhary'] const strUpper = lmap(supper)(str) print(strUpper) // ['NEELESH' , 'VAIKHARY']
+// convert the List of Strings to uppercase const str = ['neelesh' , 'vaikhary'] const strUpper = lmap(supper)(str) print(strUpper) // ['NEELESH' , 'VAIKHARY']